anharrington/handsonpython/rstP/weboverview.rst

 #.
 To fully integrate a browser and server, we

-   #. use web forms to provide data
+   #. use web forms to provide data,

    #. use a Python program specified on the server called a *CGI script* to
-      transform the input data into the desired output
+      access the web form data and transform the input data into the desired output,

    #. embed the output in a new dynamic web page that gets sent back to your
       browser.
 This Python server program transforms the input data, and generates output web pages much like we did in step 3, above.

-#.
-Finally, if you set up a GoogleApp account, or have access to another
-   server, you can upload and show off your work on your own personal web site, accessible to everyone on the Internet.
-   (Modifications needed are not covered in this Tutorial.)